chengxiluo/Greedy-Preference-Graph-Compatibility/README.md

 ## Help

-If you have any problems or concerns, please contact Chengxi Luo.
+If you have any problems or concerns, please contact Chengxi Luo at chengxiluo1 at gmail dot com.

 ## Authors